KollinRT/PythonTextBasedGame/README.md

 - **Flexible game engine** – the `GameEngine` class coordinates movement, encounters, inventory and shops in a way that can be reused by different front-ends.
-- **Multiple enemies & tactical combat** – encounters spawn one to three enemies and turn-based battles let you choose between attacks, spells, abilities and potions each round.
+- **Initiative-driven combat** – every unit rolls its own initiative and acts in order.
+Heroes, companions, ranger pets and enemies can interleave actions, and the battle log records each turn so you can plan accordingly.
-- **Class variety** – begin as a stalwart player, arcane mage, agile ranger or supportive cleric (who now opens with the restorative Healing Prayer spell), each with distinct stats and abilities.
+- **Class variety & companions** – begin as a stalwart player, arcane mage, agile ranger (who now travels with a loyal hawk) or supportive cleric.
+On your travels you can recruit AI-generated allies who permanently join the party.
 - **Inventory & potions** – players can equip weapons and armor, purchase items from shops, and consume potions that restore HP/MP.
 - **Fishing mini-game** – stepping on fishing tiles triggers a catch with gold and experience rewards.
-- **Map transitions** – the beginner map leads into an intermediate area and the journey can return back.
+- **Endless frontier maps** – portals can lead to procedurally generated maps that are stored in an on-disk SQLite database so discoveries persist between sessions.
+Generate new regions manually at any time with the `generate` text command.
+- **Save anywhere** – the engine can be saved and resumed with `save <slot>` and `load <slot>` commands.
+All heroes, companions and map discoveries are stored in the same SQLite database.
 - **Pygame interface** – run the game with a simple graphical overlay that shows status, neighbours, recent events and full battle breakdowns.

 ## Requirements

 - Python 3.10+
-- `pygame` and `networkx` (install via `pip install -r requirements.txt` or manually `pip install pygame networkx`).
+- `pygame` (install via `pip install pygame`).

 ## Running the game